 King Joffrey Baratheon from Game of Thrones is this.
 A Smug Snake, Royal Brat, and all around Jerk Ass.
 While he acts tough, the truth is that he's nothing more than a coward.
 Some of the best parts from the show are watching him squirm like the worm he is.

-In an episode of Frasier, a gunman comes into the coffee shop and Bulldog tries to hide behind a pregnant woman to shield himself.
+In an episode of Frasier, a gunman comes into the coffee shop and Bulldog tries to hide behind Roz (who's pregnant at the time) to shield himself.
 However, when he is trying to get behind her he manages to accidentally spill hot coffee on the gunman, disarming him and promptly leading to Bulldog being hailed as a hero, to the disgust of Frasier who saw what actually happened.

 Gaea from Noob.
 She blackmails and cons her own guildmates while thinking of them as human shields in battle and weasels her way out of contributing to her guild's common fund while frequently stealing from it.
 She even plays Squishy Wizard, which makes her optimal battle strategy consist of taking cover (or sometimes attempt to ditch the battle while pretending to do so) and hitting enemies with powerful attacks.